Parthadee/crm_sales_analysis/README.md

-# CRM Sales Opportunities Analysis Using SQL & Power BI
+# CRM Sales Opportunities Analysis

 ## About This Project